 Some store bought pedas I used instead of khoya.

-Now add the chopped nuts and crumbled pedas.
-Mix well and
+Add chopped nuts & crumbled pedas.
+Mix well & simmer for 10-12 min.

 Add the coffee powder and mix well.